sukhera/uptime-monitor/README.md

 ## 🛠️ Infrastructure Automation

 This project includes comprehensive infrastructure automation through a feature-rich Makefile with 50+ commands organized by category.
+All automation includes security scanning, quality checks, and comprehensive testing.

 ### Available Commands